What is a kidney stone?

 Gender.
 Men between the ages of 30 and 50 are the most likely to get kidney stones.

 High uric acid level.
 Diseases that raise uric acid levels (gout) raise your risk

 Diabetes.
-Insulin resistance from diabetes can cause an increase the amount of calcium
+Insulin resistance from diabetes can cause an increase in the amount of

-filtered into the urine.
-This raises the risk for a kidney stone.
+calcium filtered into the urine.
+That raises the risk for a kidney stone.

 What are the symptoms of kidney stones?